 Regular elections are held every four years at a time to be determined by Clackmannanshire Council.
 Clackmannanshire Council will make reasonable arrangements to accommodate community council elections in a year National or Local Elections are scheduled.

 Clackmannanshire Council shall set the schedule for regular elections.
 The first regular elections following the adoption of this Scheme are scheduled for September 2021.

+Clackmannanshire Council may use digital methods to conduct community council elections where appropriate.

 Regular Election Process